27shutterclicks/lrdevhisttimestamps/DevelopHistoryTimestamps.lrplugin/docs/README.md

 To use, select a photo and then choose one of options above from File > Plug-in Extras (works from either Library or Develop module), or from Library > Plug-in Extras while in Library module or Loupe view.

 ### View Develop History Timestamps
-View Develop History Timestamps retrieves the date and time of all Develop History steps of an image in a floating window.
+*File > Plug-in Extras > View Develop History Timestamps* retrieves the date and time of all Develop History steps of an image in a floating window.

 These are the same steps displayed in the Develop Module > History panel for any given image, with the addition of their respective timestamp at the end.